Skip to content

 try:

-# execute the [ui] layer
+# execution of the [ui] layer

 ui.run()

-except ImpôtsError as error:
+except ImpôtsError as erreur:

-# display the error message
+# the error message is displayed

 finally: